Rapunzel syndrome: Cause

-Rapunzel syndrome is caused by the ingestion of hair.
-Rapunzel syndrome is characterized by a compulsive disorder of pulling one's own hair and ingesting it.
-There are several psychiatric disorders that are associated with Rapunzel syndrome, such as trichotillomania, trichophagia, and pica.
-Trichotillomania is the compulsion to pull out one's own hair; if an individual consumes it after ripping it out as well, it is known as trichophagia.
-Pica comes from the Latin word for "magpie" and involves the craving of non-food items such as cloth, wool, hair, or even small metallic objects.
+Rapunzel syndrome is caused by the ingestion of hair, typically as the result of the psychiatric disorder trichophagia.
+The affected individual compulsively plucks and swallows strands of their own hair.
+The human digestive system is unable to digest the swallowed hair; if the volume of hair thus consumed is low, then it will be passed through the gut system and excreted with solid waste or ejected as vomit.
+However, if the hair is not excreted by either means, it will begin to accumulate in the stomach.
+As it accumulates, a trichobezoar is formed, which increases the likelihood that additional swallowed hair will be trapped rather than passed.
+In most cases, the trichobezoar remains in the stomach; however, in rare cases the trichobezoar will extend further into the gastrointestinal system as it develops, thus comprising Rapunzel syndrome.

 Diagnosis

 Trichobezoar can be preoperatively diagnosed.
-However, the diagnosis of the Rapunzel syndrome has to consider several aspects such as the patient's history with disorders like trichophagia and trichotillomania.
+However, the diagnosis of the Rapunzel syndrome has to consider several aspects such as the patient's psychiatric history.
 This syndrome does not appear in the DSM-5, and will therefore not be given as such, but will have been diagnosed as severe trichotillomania.
 The syndrome itself is used to describe the manifestation of a trichobezoar which has extended far into the small intestine.
 It describes the trichobezoar, not the mental health disorder which precipitated it.

 The diagnosis of the syndrome is also done by endoscopy.
 A CT scan is recommended to determine the size and the extension of the trichobezoar.
 Upper GI endoscopy is known as the gold standard for the diagnosis of a trichobezoar, however the endoscopy alone might not necessarily detect the co-existing Rapunzel syndrome.